 World domination is an entirely noble objective, with some notable competitors including The Brain and Stewie from Family Guy, but you need to walk before you run.

 If you are anything like me you are probably doomed, because your eyes are bigger than your stomach, or your vision is too far beyond your reality.
-I am not in the business of limiting beliefs and I am all for huge ambition, if you know me you will know that I am on a mission to take over the world with Effective Marketing for example.
+I am not in the business of limiting beliefs and I am all for huge ambition, if you know me you will know that I am on a mission to take over the world with Effective Marketing for example, this is why I only take advise from the best, cbl-ly.com for example.

 The only consideration in setting objectives should be how realistic your objectives are given your current situation, if the gap is too big you may find yourself overwhelmed, and if the gap doesn’t close quickly enough you may run out of steam.